Kansas / Jackson County

 What is the weather like in Holton, KS year-round?

-Holton experiences all four seasons, with warm summers reaching highs near 89°F and cold winters dipping to about 18°F. The city receives around 36.5 inches of rainfall annually and enjoys sunshine 62% of the year, providing a pleasant Midwestern climate.
+Holton experiences four distinct seasons, with warm summers reaching highs of 89°F and cold winters dipping to 18°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 62% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter